rydmike/theme_demo/README.md

 ### UI to Change Used Key-Value DB

-Lastly we need a bit of UI to actually change the used key-value DB implementation on the fly.
+Lastly, we need a bit of UI to actually change the used key-value DB implementation on the fly.
 We have three different options, so for this use case I like to use a simple `ToggleButtons` implementation that changes state provider `usedKeyValueDbProvider`.

 ```dart
 /// UI used to toggle the used [KeyValueDb] implementation of the application.